Reading from Database

 .Append(context.Regression.Trainers.FastTree(labelColumnName: "Quality"));

-With the pipeline created, we can now call the Fit
+With the pipeline created, we can now call the Fit method on it with our training data.

 var model = pipeline.Fit(testTrainSplit.TrainSet);